Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to minimize troubleshooting effort for the TestSuite1 failures.

-Solution: You implement the Test Results Trend widget.
+<mark>Solution: You implement the Test Results Trend widget.</mark>

 Does this meet the goal?